beetbox/beets/docs/guides/tagger.rst

   acoustic fingerprinting to find information for arbitrary audio.
 Install that plugin if you're willing to spend a little more CPU power to get tags for unidentified albums.

-* There isn't currently a good solution for multi-disc albums.
-Currently, every disc is treated as a separate release, so you'll see "69 Love Songs (disc 1)", "69 Love Songs (disc 2)" and such.
-We should be more flexible about this.

 * Currently MP3, AAC, FLAC, Ogg Vorbis, Monkey's Audio, WavPack, and Musepack files are supported.
 (Do you use some other format?